soeren-kirchner/project2-reacher/report.md

 )
 ```
 The results of the Actor and the first sequence of the Critic are passed together to the second sequence of the Critic.
-## Action Noise
-In this project, I especially focused on the added noise while training.
-Besides the commonly used Ornstein-Uhlenbeck process noise, I tried normal noise and [adaptive parameter noise](https://arxiv.org/abs/1706.01905) as well.

 ## Hyperparameters
 For all three kinds of adding noise, I used the same architecture and hyperparameters, except for the method-specific ones.